DaRealFrost/DaRealFrost/README.md

 - 👋 Hi, I’m @DaRealFrost
 - 👀 I’m interested in Game Development.
-- 🌱 I’m best at Lua, LuaU, Python and learning JavaScript.
+- 🌱 I’m best at Lua, LuaU, Python and.
-- 💞️ I’m looking to collaborate on Stage Lighting.
 - 📫 How to reach me,
 - Discord: F̶̒͘ȓ̶̈ø̵͌͝s̵̎̑t̴̓́#3709